 Value Prop Cold Call Opener

-In this cold call for tech sales, the salesperson opens the call with a value prop cold call opener.
+In this tech sales cold call, the salesperson opens with a value prop cold call opener.
 This is where you open the call by sharing the value your product has to offer, and she did that by saying:

 We help companies reduce their time preparing for presentations.